- JS Introduction

 JavaScript Objects

-- Objects in JavaScript are containers for named values, called properties, and methods (functions).
+- Objects in JavaScript are the building blocks of the language.
+They act as containers for named values, known as properties, and functions, known as methods.

 Syntax: